Rokyyz/Unit3/project/documentation.md

 from mon_8_jan.my_lib import DatabaseWorker, make_hash, check_hash

 ```
-A number of libraries needed to construct the Refrigerator Manager application are imported by the code.
+A number of libraries needed to construct the "Airborne athletics" application are imported by the code provided below.
 The SQLite database, which will be used to store information about users, workers, transactions, inventory, orders, and messages, may be accessed and modified using the sqlite3 library and DatabaseWorker.
 Additionally, it allows for the password can be hashed and verified.
 The application's graphical user interface (GUI), which will be simple to use and navigate, is built using the various kivymd libraries.

 ## Database worker